nick-randal/UsefulCSharp/Randal/Randal.Core.Testing/Readme.md

 	{
 		protected override void OnSetup()
 		{
-			// Optional : test setup, this is to avoid the extra noise of Attributes }
+			// Optional : test setup, this is to avoid the extra noise of Attributes,
+			// and there are some common setup tasks handled by the base class }

 		protected override void OnTeardown()
 		{
-			// Optional : test teardown, this is to avoid the extra noise of Attributes }
+			// Optional : test teardown, this is to avoid the extra noise of Attributes,
+			// and there are some common cleanup tasks handled by the base class }

 		[TestMethod, PositiveTest]
-		public void ShouldHaveValidInstanceWithValueWhenCreatingObjectGivenValue123()
+		public void ShouldHaveValidInstanceWithValue_WhenCreatingObject_GivenValue123()
 		{
 			Given.NeededValue = 123;	// Given is a dynamic object, create any number of property values on the fly